2022 U.S. National Gymnastics Championships: Competition schedule and media

-The event will be broadcast on NBC Sports.
+The event was broadcast on NBC Sports.

 Sponsorship

 In July it was announced that OOFOS, a global leader in recovery footwear, would be the title sponsor for the event.

 Medalists

 Women's National Team

 The top eight senior women in the all-around were added to the national team: Konnor McClain, Shilese Jones, Jordan Chiles, Kayla DiCello, Jade Carey, Skye Blakely, Lexi Zeiss, and Elle Mueller.

 Men's National Team

 The top seven in the all-around (Brody Malone, Donnell Whittenburg, Asher Hong, Fred Richard, Yul Moldauer, Colt Walker, and Shane Wiskus) were named to the national team.
 Additionally the remaining event champions, Stephen Nedoroscik (pommel horse) and Curran Phillips (parallel bars) were also named to the national team.
 Paul Juda, who did not compete, was added via petition.
 The selection committee then added the remaining members: Taylor Burkhart, Alex Diab, Ian Lasic-Ellis, Riley Loos, and Blake Sun.